-- (d) Change in Control Period.
-"Change in Control Period" means the period beginning with the agreement which if consummated is a Change in Control and ending twelve (12) months after the effective date of a Change in Control. - (e) Covered Termination.
-"Covered Termination" shall mean the termination of Executive's employment (i) by the Company other than for Cause, or (ii) by Executive for Good Reason. - (f) Competing Entity.
-"Competing Entity" shall mean any person or entity which is engaged in any phase of the business of developing, manufacturing and marketing of products which compete with the Company and/or any of its Affiliates. - (g) Competing Position.
-"Competing Position" shall mean engaging, directly or indirectly, in any manner or capacity, as adviser, principal, agent, affiliate, promoter, partner, officer, director, employee, stockholder, owner, co-owner, consultant, or member of any association or otherwise, in any Competing Entity. - (h) Good Reason.
-"Good Reason" means Executive's resignation from all positions she then holds with the Company if (i) (A) there is a material diminution in Executive's duties and responsibilities with the Company or in job title; (B) there is a material reduction of Executive's base salary; provided, however, that a material reduction in Executive's base salary pursuant to a salary reduction program affecting all or substantially all of the employees of the Company and that does not adversely affect Executive to a greater extent than other similarly situated employees shall not constitute Good Reason; or (C) Executive is required to relocate Executive's primary work location to a facility or location that would increase Executive's one-way commute distance by more than fifty (50) miles from Executive's primary work location as of immediately prior to such change, (ii) Executive provides written notice outlining such conditions, acts or omissions to the Company within thirty (30) days immediately following such material change or reduction, (iii) such material change or reduction is not remedied by the Company within thirty (30) days following the Company's receipt of such written notice and (iv) Executive's resignation is effective not later than thirty (30) days after the expiration of such thirty (30) day cure period. - (i) Good Standing.
-"Good Standing" means that Executive remains actively employed and (i) has not been given notice of the termination of employment; (ii) has not given notice of resignation or resigned; (iii) is not suspended by the Company for violation of its material policies and/or procedures and (iv) is not under investigation for conduct that could, in the Company's good faith determination, result in a suspension or termination for Cause. - (j) "Person" means without limitation, an individual, a partnership, a limited liability company, a corporation, an association, a joint stock company, a trust, a joint venture, an unincorporated organization and a governmental entity or any department, agency or political subdivision thereof.
+(d) Change in Control Period.
+"Change in Control Period" means the period beginning with the agreement which if consummated is a Change in Control and ending twelve (12) months after the effective date of a Change in Control.

+(e) Covered Termination.
+"Covered Termination" shall mean the termination of Executive's employment (i) by the Company other than for Cause, or (ii) by Executive for Good Reason.

+(f) Competing Entity.
+"Competing Entity" shall mean any person or entity which is engaged in any phase of the business of developing, manufacturing and marketing of products which compete with the Company and/or any of its Affiliates.

+(g) Competing Position.
+"Competing Position" shall mean engaging, directly or indirectly, in any manner or capacity, as adviser, principal, agent, affiliate, promoter, partner, officer, director, employee, stockholder, owner, co-owner, consultant, or member of any association or otherwise, in any Competing Entity.

+(h) Good Reason.
+"Good Reason" means Executive's resignation from all positions she then holds with the Company if (i) (A) there is a material diminution in Executive's duties and responsibilities with the Company or in job title; (B) there is a material reduction of Executive's base salary; provided, however, that a material reduction in Executive's base salary pursuant to a salary reduction program affecting all or substantially all of the employees of the Company and that does not adversely affect Executive to a greater extent than other similarly situated employees shall not constitute Good Reason; or (C) Executive is required to relocate Executive's primary work location to a facility or location that would increase Executive's one-way commute distance by more than fifty (50) miles from Executive's primary work location as of immediately prior to such change, (ii) Executive provides written notice outlining such conditions, acts or omissions to the Company within thirty (30) days following the Company's receipt of such written notice and (iv) Executive's resignation is effective not later than thirty (30) days after the expiration of such thirty (30) day cure period.

+(i) Good Standing.
+"Good Standing" means that Executive remains actively employed and (i) has not been given notice of the termination of employment; (ii) has not given notice of resignation or resigned; (iii) is not suspended by the Company for violation of its material policies and/or procedures and (iv) is not under investigation for conduct that could, in the Company's good faith determination, result in a suspension or termination for Cause.

+(j) "Person" means without limitation, an individual, a partnership, a limited liability company, a corporation, an association, a joint stock company, a trust, a joint venture, an unincorporated organization and a governmental entity or any department, agency or political subdivision thereof.